No medicine, no problem.

-No medicine, no problem.
 Rather than darting off to the physical therapist or dropping a fat stack of cash on x-rays and doctor appointments, a little flexibility work may be the key to cure your low back pain.
 Proof, you say?
 Peer-reviewed research published in The BMJ in 2017 found, “Yoga is as effective as physical therapy for treating lower back pain.”

 Note: The following stretches are designed to alleviate soreness and acute pain.
 Chronic and/or severe pain should be addressed by a medical professional.

 For most of us, those tight hammies are the byproduct of being strapped to a seat eight hours a day.
 So… what are you waiting for?
 Quit your job!
 I kid, I kid.
 Lay flat on your back, toss one leg straight up in the air, and gently pull until you feel a nice stretch in the back of the elevated leg.

-I’d attempt to explain this stretch via written word, but it will get real messy, real quick.
-So to avoid any confusion, embarrassment, or further damages to your body, take eight seconds to watch this video (or the video below) and have at it.
+I’d attempt to explain this stretch via written word, but it will get messy.
+So to avoid any confusion, take a quick eight seconds to watch the video below and have at it.
 The relief you’ll receive in your hips is an absolute game changer, and much needed for both men and women.

 Get on your hands and knees, drop your booty back until it grazes your heels, and reach your arms as far forward as you can, lowering your upper body towards the floor.
 Relax your head and feel the space (if you focus, you can really feel it) in your lower back as you breathe in and out.

 Drop to your hands and knees, ensuring your shoulders are directly over your hands.
 Reach your right leg backward and your left arm forward while maintaining a tight core.
 Pro-tip: Think bellybutton to spine.
-Hold for 10 seconds as you lengthen your leg and arm and then repeat with the opposite limbs.
+Hold for 10 seconds as you lengthen your leg and arm.
+Repeat with the opposite limbs.
 This stretch doubles as a strengthening exercising building both abdominal and low back strength.